huggingface/transformers/docs/source/en/chat_templating.md

 Therefore, if you format text with `apply_chat_template(tokenize=False)`, you should set the argument `add_special_tokens=False` when you tokenize that text later.
 If you use `apply_chat_template(tokenize=True)`, you don't need to worry about this!

+already include all the special tokens they need, and so additional special tokens will often be incorrect or duplicated, which will hurt model performance.

+Therefore, if you format text with `apply_chat_template(tokenize=False)`, you should set the argument `add_special_tokens=False` when you tokenize that text later.
+If you use `apply_chat_template(tokenize=True)`, you don't need to worry about this!

 </Tip>

 ## Advanced: Extra inputs to chat templates